Our Team

 Paralegal

-Kylah is currently in her second year of a Bachelor of Laws and Bachelor of Arts (Criminology) at Macquarie University.
-She received the Highest Achiever award for her first semester of law and had her legal ethics paper published as an exemplar for other students.
-Kylah has competed in various mooting competitions across NSW universities.
+Kylah is currently in her third year of a Bachelor of Laws and Bachelor of Arts (Criminology) at Macquarie University.
+She has received the Highest Achiever award in multiple units, and her written papers have been published as exemplars for other students.
+Kylah has competed in various mooting competitions across NSW universities, and she is actively involved in student governance and advocacy within the criminology discipline.

-Kylah is particularly interested in promoting law reform in the areas of human rights, criminal law and family law.
+Kylah is particularly interested in human rights, criminal and family law, with a particular focus on law reform, access to justice and accountability within legal systems.
 She is passionate about securing justice for First Nations groups, increasing access to the justice system for groups experiencing systemic barriers, rehabilitative programs and policy development.

 Stormy